SystemRDL/PeakRDL-regblock/docs/udps/read_buffering.rst

     other.
 *   Unless it is a register, the reference assigned to ``rbuffer_trigger`` shall represent a single bit.
-*   The software read operation considered to take place when the buffer is loaded This influences the behavior of properties like ``swmod`` and ``swacc`` - they are not asserted until the register's fields are actually sampled by the buffer.
+*   The software read operation considered to take place when the buffer is loaded.
+    This influences the behavior of properties like ``swmod`` and ``swacc`` - they are not asserted until the register's fields are actually sampled by the buffer.